GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.77.17

+Added option `showitemcountonly` to `gam print domains` that causes GAM to display the number of domains on stdout; no CSV file is written.

 ### 6.77.16

 Fixed bug in `gam <UserTypeEntity> print filelist` that caused a trap.